-If you haven't done much reading yet on this topic, or just want a refresher, first take a look at this guide to talking about racism as a teacher.
+Once you feel a bit more informed on the topic, take a look at this guide on talking about racism as a teacher.
 You can also share it with your staff when you're ready to bring them on board.

 White privilege affects all of society, including schools.
 When recruiting staff, this might take the form of a white applicant receiving preferential treatment because their interviewers were also white.

 If you want to learn more about white privilege, and see some examples, take a look at:

 - My white friend asked me to explain white privilege, so I decided to be honest by Lori Lakin Hutcherson (contains some strong language)

 - White privilege: unpacking the invisible knapsack by Penny McIntosh

 - What Is White Privilege, Really? by Cory Collins